-SEM^2Suite 's Data Analyzer component represents a container for interfacing various established data mining tools suitable for data from SAW systems, such as R5 and Weka-STPM [33], however, provides a dedicated user interface tailored towards SAW data sets and applicable, preconfigured analyses.
-The employed knowledge discovery tools support human operators in gaining ideas about potential STs, by detecting aberrations from the normal environmental picture, which often correspond to situations of relevance [1], rare and unusual events, and often co-occurring object types.
+$SEM^2Suite$ 's Data Analyzer component represents a container for interfacing various established data mining tools applicable to data from SAW systems, such as R and Weka-STPM [33], however, provides a dedicated user interface tailored towards SAW data sets and applicable, preconfigured analyses.
+The employed knowledge discovery tools allow to gain ideas about potential STs, by detecting aberrations from the normal environmental picture, which often correspond to situations of relevance [1], rare and unusual events, and often co-occurring object types.
 Furthermore, STs may be autonomously suggested by means of association rule mining [34], which therefore retrieves objects in specific relations that may serve as initial ST suggestion that can be refined by the domain expert.

 The Data Analyzer further comprises anomaly detection modules that report unusual courses of events at runtime, which may correspond to novel situations.
 If the operator decides that a reported anomaly corresponds to a novel SET, the Data Analyzer extracts the object types and relations between the encompasses objects, and provides the operator with an initial SET suggestion, that can be confirmed or refined by the operator, before it is incorporated into the SET KB.
-Thus, the human operator's expertise can be continuously incorporated.

-The Hotspot Analyzer supports the incremental specification of SETs: Operators may begin with specifying the climax, i.e., hotspot, situation state, and let the system assess the hotspot situation states on the supplied domain data set.
-Based on the found situations, the system may automatically try to infer typical preconditions of these (how were the objects being part of the hotspot related in earlier timesteps?), and may already provide the operators with a template including the inferred, potential relations and object types.
-On the other hand, if automatic SET suggestion fails, the operator should be enabled to sift through the provided examples (by providing a "rewind" functionality to assess the situation's history) and use her experience to infer the likely causalities.
+The Hotspot Analyzer supports the incremental specification of SETs: Operators may begin with specifying the climax, i.e., hotspot, situation state, and let the system assess these hotspot situation states on the provided domain data set.
+Based on the found situations, the system may automatically try to infer typical preconditions of these (how were the objects being part of the hotspot related in earlier timesteps?), and may already provide the user with a template including the inferred, potential relations and object types.
+On the other hand, if automatic SET suggestion fails, the user should be enabled to sift through the provided examples (by providing a "rewind" functionality to assess the situation's history) and use her experience to infer the likely causalities.